Senja-P/Python-Grocery-Basket/README.md

 # Python-Grocery-Basket
-Examples of Python used to conduct Instacart Grocery Basket Analysis in a study project
+- Examples of Python used to conduct Instacart Grocery Basket Analysis in a study project
+- Tools and libraries used; Jupyter, Pandas, NumPy, os, matplotlib, seaborn, scipy